 What's the best pasta to buy?

-Cheaper pasta is usually slippery and not made with stone-ground flour, so it doesn't hold sauce well and doesn't taste as good.
-Finally, you'll want to look for a slow-dry pasta, it tastes better when it's cooked to al dente.
+Finally, you'll want to look for slow-dry pasta; it tastes better when it's cooked to al dente.

-Tips for This Pasta Salad Recipe
+Tips for Making this Pesto Pasta

 - This dish can be served warm or cold and travels well - so it's perfect for a picnic or party.